-A variety of factors have been shown to contribute to the abuse or neglect of the elderly resident(s).
+A variety of factors may contribute to the abuse or neglect of elderly residents.
 These factors include, but are not limited to:

 - Too few nursing home staff members;